lesandie/pgpool-failover/README.md

 ### 1 Master and 1 slave down / Only 1 slave up

 In this scenario we should reconfigure the node and promote it to master, following the above instructions.

+## Rationale

+This is a showcase of what can be done with Python to design a more fine-grained failover mechanism than the shell script samples from pgpool.
+The code works but it can be designed better and improved a lot.